EthanFitzpatrick0/StreamerBot/README.md

 ## TO-DO LIST

+* Put censored words into separate text file to reduce clutter (and improve scalability)
 * Add options for chatbot (e.g. generate sentences on a timer in addition or instead of command)
 * Relevantly respond to chatter @